 I didn’t like my first boyfriend.
 I only went out with him because I was eighteen and he was the first person who had asked me out.
-I thought he was gross, quite frankly, and I didn’t want to kiss him.
-But I did, because I thought I was supposed to.
+I thought he was gross, quite frankly, but I stayed with him because I thought I was supposed to and I didn’t think I could do better.
 My mother told me I would marry him, that he was “the one”.
-I was terrified, but I sat on my bed one night and cried because I knew if he asked me, I would say yes.
+I was terrified, but I sat on my bed one night and cried because I knew if he asked me I would say yes.
 My mother thought I should marry him, and mom always knows best.
 Better than me at least, who didn’t know what she wanted.

 I was working at a job I hated at nineteen.
 I had quit college because I had landed a full time job already, and isn’t that why you go to school?
 So you can get a full-time job with vacation days and great benefits?
 What did I need school for?
 I felt like an old person at nineteen, working in an office with cubicles and forty-something year olds who talked about anyone who wasn’t within earshot.
-I spent the money I earned on skirts and button down shirts, high heels and purses that matched them.
-I spent my Sundays lying in bed, planning on what I would wear to work on Monday, Tuesday, Wednesday…trying desperately to give myself a reason to feel good about the coming week.
+I spent the money I earned on skirts and button down shirts, high heels and purses that matched.
+I spent my Sundays lying in bed, planning on what I would wear to work the next day, trying desperately to give myself a reason to feel good about the coming week.

-One beautiful starry night, about a year before she died, I said to my sister; “Dar, I think I want to take guitar lessons.”
+One beautiful starry night, many years later on the lawn of the botanical gardens, I said to my sister; “Dar, I think I want to take guitar lessons.”
 I felt silly because I was already in my forties at that time.
 But with a shrug and a smile she said, “Why not?
 The world is your oyster!”

 Those were healing words indeed.